 “What Do You Bring to the Table?” – This is the fundamental question I ask my clients to think about when contemplating a job or career change, crafting a resume, or preparing for a job interview.
-Up until perhaps five years ago (the recent recession began in December 2007), a job seeker was almost as likely to ask potential employers what they had to offer as opposed to focusing on what was being offered by the seeker.
+Up until perhaps 2005 a job seeker was almost as likely to ask potential employers what they had to offer as opposed to focusing on what was being offered by the seeker.
 This stance was often reflected in the very first sentence of a resume.
 For example: “Job objective – to secure a position that will allow me to combine my passion for ______ with my skill at _______.”
 Even today I encounter a fairly large number of resumes that place considerable emphasis on what the employee is looking for, rather than what she / he had to offer.
-In today’s job market, unless you have a very specialized skill possessed by few others that is highly in demand, you need to reconceptualize your job hunting approach, starting by examining the answer to the question “what do I bring to the table?”
+Even in today’s almost-post-COVID hot job market, unless you have a very specialized skill possessed by few others that is highly in demand, you need to reconceptualize your job hunting approach, starting by examining the answer to the question “what do I bring to the table?”

 What you bring to the table has two key components.
 First, you: your skills, your experience, your personality, your drive, perhaps even your connections.
 The second – to what kind of table are you bringing yourself?
 By this I mean “what exactly are the goals and challenges facing your prospective employer, and how does the specific job for which you’re applying potentially contribute to fulfilling that goal, or meeting that challenge?”

 I have found that most applicants (or those contemplating career change) are reasonably well-versed in determining and articulating their own assets.
 Even those people who come to me desiring testing to reveal their strengths generally have a at least a reasonably good idea of what those are.
 Where they fall down is in knowing more about the table.